ajitesh01/React/README.md

 12. Https support
 13. Tree Shaking .remove unused code and compression
 14. Transpilation
+15. Different Dev & prod build.
 #parcel is beast
 For better understanding please https://parceljs.org/docs/

+How do you create a prod build ? npx parcel build index.html-- is used for production build  (create 3 files under dict folder ,minification ) npx parcel index.html -->is used for development build

+npm run start/npm start -> it will run npx pacel index.html , it can be done through package.json inside scripts tag similarly npm build/npm run build ----for production build ,because this it is configured on package.json